-Michael D. Penner - Mr. Penner is a corporate director, and the former Chairman of the Board of Directors of Hydro-Québec.
-He is Chairman and Leading Operating Director of both US Infrastructure Corporation (USIC) and Enfragen Energy.
+Michael D. Penner - Mr. Penner is Chairman and Leading Operating Director of both US Infrastructure Corporation and Enfragen Energy and a corporate director.
+Mr. Penner was Chairman of the Board of Directors of Hydro-Québec from 2014 to 2018.
 He was the President and Chief Executive Officer of Peds Legwear prior to selling his company to Gildan Activewear Inc. in August 2016.
-Mr. Penner has been active in his community, on the Board of Directors of ICD Quebec and has served as a member of the Board of Directors of Les Grands Ballets Canadiens de Montréal, Selwyn House School, Hofstra University School of Law and McGill University Football.
+Mr. Penner has been active in the community, on the Board of Directors of ICD Quebec and has served as a member of the Board of Directors of Les Grands Ballets Canadiens de Montréal, Selwyn House School, Hofstra University School of Law and McGill University Football.
 Mr. Penner holds a Bachelor of Arts degree from McGill University and a Juris Doctor from Hofstra University in New York.

 Aaron W. Regent - Aaron Regent is Chairman of the Board of Scotiabank.
-He is the Founding Partner of Magris Resources Inc. and Chairman and Chief Executive Officer of Niobec Inc., companies involved with the acquisition, development and operation of mining assets on a global basis.
+He is the Founding Partner of Magris Resources Inc. and Chairman and Chief Executive Officer of Niobec Inc., companies involved with the acquisition, development and operation of mining and industrial mineral assets on a global basis.
 He was President and Chief Executive Officer of Barrick Gold Corporation from January 2009 to June 2012.
 Previously, Mr. Regent was Senior Managing Partner of Brookfield Asset Management and Co-Chief Executive Officer of the Brookfield Infrastructure Group, an asset management company, and President and Chief Executive Officer of Falconbridge Limited.
 Mr. Regent holds a B.A. from the University of Western Ontario and is a chartered accountant and a Fellow of CPA Ontario.